 Read this comprehensive YouTube Marketing guide to learn how you can start your own YouTube Channel and optimize your videos for sharing.

 #5 Launch Branded Social Media Channels

 Beyond having a personal branding “HQ” online, you need to have a low cost means to market your products and services.

-This is where launching your own social media channels comes in.
+This is where launching your own social media channels and pages comes in.

 The benefits of doing so are manifold: